 Download here the Nintendo NES manual (PDF).

 What's your Nintendo NES worth in 2021?
-Here are some recently sold items.
+Here are some recently sold items with prices.